xapi-project/xen-api/doc/design/README.md

     on a host.

-The daemon currently includes a simple ballooning policy (see Section [Ballooning policy]) and the intention is that this can be replaced later with more sophisticated policies
+The daemon currently includes a simple ballooning policy (see Section [Ballooning policy](#ballooning-policy) and the intention is that this can be replaced later with more sophisticated policies
 (e.g. *xenballoond*[^1])).
 Although the only client is the Xapi toolstack, the interface can in theory be used by other clients.

 The rest of this document is structured as follows.
-Section [assumptions] lists assumptions made by the ballooning daemon on other parts of the system; these assumptions need careful review and may not be valid.
+Section [assumptions](#assumptions) lists assumptions made by the ballooning daemon on other parts of the system; these assumptions need careful review and may not be valid.
 Section [Toolstack interface](#toolstack-interface) describes the interface between the toolstack and the ballooning daemon.
-Section [Ballooning policy] describes the simple built-in ballooning policy and Section [memory model] describes how Squeezed models memory.
+Section [Ballooning policy](#ballooning-policy) describes the simple built-in ballooning policy and Section [memory model](#the-memory-model) describes how Squeezed models memory.
-The main loop of the daemon is described in Section [The main loop] and a detailed example is described in Section [example].
+The main loop of the daemon is described in Section [The main loop](#the-main-loop) and a detailed example is described in Section [example](#example).
-Section [structure] describes the structure of the daemon itself and finally Section [issues] lists some known issues.
+Section [structure](#structure) describes the structure of the daemon itself and finally Section [issues](#issues) lists some known issues.

 Environmental assumptions
 =========================